How to Make Your Car More Economical

 Some cars run on electricity instead of petrol or diesel, such as the Nissan Leaf, which has a 100% electric engine and therefore zero emissions.
 This means that buying fuel and paying tax according to emissions is a thing of the past, and it’s also better for the environment.

-Whether you’re in the market for a new car or not, there are a number of ways that you can use your car in a more efficient, eco-friendly way.
+Whether you’re in the market for a used car or not, there are a number of ways that you can use your car in a more efficient, eco-friendly way.